Educational Technology (EdTech) Integrator program

 - Three semesters of practicum work at your school or workplace

 Complete Your Degree in 5 Semesters

-Most students take 6 credits in the fall in spring semesters.
+Most students take 6 credits each in the fall and spring semesters.
 This includes one required on-line class and a choice of practicum.
-During the summer, students will take one on-line required course in your concentration and one or two week-long face-to-face courses on campus at Antioch New England in Keene, NH.
+During the summer, students will take one on-line required course in your concentration and one or two week-long face-to-face courses on campus at Antioch New England in Keene, NH ( 6- 9 credits each summer).
 The summer residency is typically the middle two weeks of July.
 It is possible to spread out your program to take fewer courses in a given semester.
 Please inquire during the admissions process to learn more about this option.